RevolutionAnalytics/quickcheck/docs/tutorial.md

 ## Introduction

 Quickcheck was originally a package for the language Haskell aiming to simplify the writing of tests.
 The main idea is the automatic generation of tests based on assertions a function needs to satisfy and the signature of that function.
 The idea spread to other languages and is now implemented in R with this package.
-Because of the differences in type systems between Haskell and other languages, the original idea morphed into something different for each language it was translated into, and R is no different.
-The main ideas retained are that tests are based on assertions and that the developer should not have to specify the inputs and output values of a test.
+Because of the differences in type systems between Haskell and other languages, the original idea morphed into something different for each language it was translated into.
+In R, the main ideas retained are that tests are based on assertions and that the developer should not have to specify the inputs and output values of a test.
 The difference from Haskell is that the user needs to specify the type of each variable in an assertion with the optional possibility to fully specify its distribution.
 The main function in the package, `unit.test`, will randomly generate input values, execute the assertion and collect results.
 The advantages are multiple:

-  - each test can be run multiple times on different data points, improving coverage and the ability to detect bugs;
+  - each test can be run multiple times on different data points, improving coverage and the ability to detect bugs, at no additional cost for the developer;
-  - test can run on large size inputs, possible but impractical in non-randomized testing;
+  - tests can run on large size inputs, possible but impractical in non-randomized testing;
-  - assertions are more self-documenting than specific examples of the I/O relation.
-In fact, enough assertions can constitute a specification for the function being tested, but that's not necessary for testing to be useful.
+  - assertions are more self-documenting than specific examples of the I/O relation -- in fact, enough assertions can constitute a specification for the function being tested, but that's not necessary for testing to be useful;
+  - it's less likely for the developer to use implicit assumptions in the selection of testing data -- randomized testing "keeps you honest".

 ## First example

 Let's start with something very simple.
-Let's say we just wrote the function identity.
+Let's say we just wrote the function `identity`.
 Using the widely used testing package `testthat`, one would like to write a test like:

 ```r